Demosthene-OR/fev24_MLOPS_Rakuten-Multimodal-Product-Data-Classification/README.md

     ├── data
-    │   ├── external       <- Data from third party sources -> the external data you want to make a prediction on │   ├── predict        <- Data (input and output) to make a prediction on │   ├── preprocessed   <- The final, canonical data sets for modeling.
+    │   ├── external       <- Data from third party sources -> the external data you want to make a prediction on │   ├── predict        <- Data (input and output) to make a prediction on ├── mysql-data     <- Rakuten_db in MySQL with users and their rights │   ├── preprocessed   <- The final, canonical data sets for modeling.
     |   |  ├── image_train <- Where you put the images of the train set
     |   |  ├── image_test <- Where you put the images of the predict set
     |   |  ├── X_train_update.csv    <- The csv file with te columns designation, description, productid, imageid like in X_train_update.csv
-    |   |  ├── X_test_update.csv    <- The csv file with te columns designation, description, productid, imageid like in X_train_update.csv
+    |   |  └── X_test_update.csv    <- The csv file with te columns designation, description, productid, imageid like in X_train_update.csv
     │   └── raw            <- The original, immutable data dump.
     |   |  ├── image_train <- Where you put the images of the train set
-    |   |  ├── image_test <- Where you put the images of the predict set
+    |   |  └── image_test <- Where you put the images of the predict set
     ├── docker             <- Files to launch Docker-compose and run a MySQL database with users, authorisation process & the predict function
-    │   └── mysql-data     <- Rakuten_db in MySQL with users and their rights
     │
     ├── logs               <- Logs from training and predicting │